dutchdronesquad/rh-stream-overlays/docs/integrations/trackdraw/live-race-map.md

 - Crop empty track margins in OBS with **Edit Transform**.
 - Keep the source at 60 FPS; map motion is the main visual.
 - Refresh the TrackDraw cache after editing the route or timing markers.

+## Data behavior

+The map listens to RotorHazard heat, race status, lap, and split updates.
+It uses race status internally to park, start, and freeze pilot markers, but it does not show a visible race-state label.
+Pilot markers hold at start/finish until timing data is available, then interpolate between TrackDraw markers so the motion stays continuous between gate passes.

+For commentator scenes that also need rankings and leader context, use the [Overview](overview.md).